kajuvra/GnomeRunner/README.md

 ### /gr startrace
 Starts a new race event.
 Only the raid leader can initiate a race.
 You must first have /payout and /Racename set before you can use /race.

+### /gr info
+Shows the current stats of the race in progress.

 ## Additional Information

 - Races can only be initiated by the raid leader.